Oakland Water Quality at a Glance

 Disinfection Byproducts

-Source: Formed when disinfectants such as chlorine react with naturally occurring organic matter in source water; more prevalent when water from local reservoirs is used
+Source: Formed when disinfectants such as chlorine react with naturally occurring organic matter in source water; more prevalent when water is drawn from local reservoirs rather than the Mokelumne River

-Current Levels: Haloacetic acids (HAA5 and HAA9) and total trihalomethanes exceed Environmental Working Group health guidelines but remain below EPA maximum contaminant levels EPA Limits: 80 ppb for total trihalomethanes (TTHMs) and 60 ppb for haloacetic acids (HAA5)
+Current Levels: Haloacetic acids (HAA5 and HAA9) and total trihalomethanes exceed Environmental Working Group health guidelines but remain below EPA maximum contaminant levels.
+EPA Limits: 80 ppb for total trihalomethanes (TTHMs) and 60 ppb for haloacetic acids (HAA5).
+Residents concerned about byproducts can reduce exposure with an NSF-certified filter — see our water filter solutions.

 PFAS Compounds & Chromium-6

-PFAS Source: Per- and polyfluoroalkyl substances found in industrial processes, firefighting foams, and consumer products that can enter source waters
+PFAS Source: Per- and polyfluoroalkyl substances from industrial processes, firefighting foams, and consumer products can enter surface waters.
+EBMUD’s protected Sierra watershed means exposure risk is lower than many urban systems.

-Chromium-6 Source: Hexavalent chromium from natural mineral deposits and industrial pollution; detected at 0.05 ppb (2.5x the health guideline of 0.02 ppb)
+Chromium-6 Source: Hexavalent chromium from natural mineral deposits and industrial pollution; detected at 0.05 ppb — 2.5× the EWG health guideline of 0.02 ppb, though among the lowest levels in California.

-Health Effects: PFAS research suggests potential impacts on immune system, thyroid function, and possible cancer links.
-Chromium-6 is a known carcinogen that can cause cancer based on laboratory studies.
+Health Effects: PFAS research links exposure to immune system effects, thyroid disruption, and possible cancer risk.
+Chromium-6 is a known carcinogen based on laboratory studies.

 Please read – our information